 4. Focus on Long-Tail Keywords

-As you begin to build content on your site, focus on long-tail keywords to increase your SEO.
+According to a NAR report ‘the most common feature on firms’ websites were property listings at 92%’.
+As you begin to build content on your site, focus on long-tail keywords to increase your property listings like ‘28000 sq ft to rent NW3’.
 These 3-4 word long searches generally have fewer searchers, they also have an overall higher rates of conversion due to their specific nature.
 Given how niche your own market is, tailoring your keywords precisely will only increase your conversion rates.

 5. Update Your Website (and Your Blog) Regularly